victordomingos/Count-files/README.md

 Optionally, you can pass it a path to the directory to scan.
 If you prefer, you can leave that argument empty, and it will scan the current working directory.

-The optional `-nr` (i.e., "no recursion") switch argument tells the application not to scan recursively through the subdirectories.
+The optional `-nr` or `--no-recursion` switch argument tells the application not to scan recursively through the subdirectories.

 By default, the table will be sorted by the file extension frequency.
-If you prefer alphabetically sorted results, you just need to add the `-alpha` argument.
+If you prefer alphabetically sorted results, you just need to add the `-alpha` or `--sort-alpha` argument.

-Similarly, the optional `-nt` (i.e., "no table") switch tells the application not to show a table listing all the found file extensions and their respective frequencies, so that it will only display the total number of files.
+Similarly, the optional `-nt` or `--no-table` switch tells the application not to show a table listing all the found file extensions and their respective frequencies, so that it will only display the total number of files.

-By default, it will ignore files and directories that are supposed to be hidden (with names starting with '.', but you can add the `-a` optional switch argument to make it count all files.
+By default, it will ignore files and directories that are supposed to be hidden (with names starting with '.', but you can add the `-a` or `--all` optional switch argument to make it count all files.

+This utility can also be used to search for files that have a certain file extension (using `-fe` or `--file-extension`) and, optionally, display a short preview (`-p`or `--preview`) for text files.
+The size of the preview text sample can optionally be customized by using the `-ps` or `--preview-size` argument followed by an integer number.

 ## Examples of usage: